GORO-21/Chemical_Engineering_Formulas/README.md

 ** FILE ** --- Arrhenius Equation.ipynb
 ** DESCRIPTION** --- This arrhenius equation solver can solve for k and T. If you have a target k then this solver will give you temperature required to reach the target k.
-This solver also plots the graph between temperature and rate constant.
+The solver also plots the graph between temperature and rate constant.
-** USAGE** --- Run in Jupyter notebook with Python and Numpy installed.
+** USAGE** --- Run in Jupyter notebook with Python,Numpy and Matplotlib installed.
 Enter the values of k or T for whichever case you want to solve or plot the graph.